Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Related Work

 \subsection{Datasets Distillation for FL}

-Dataset distillation for FL is an important topic but was just attracted attention in the field.
+Dataset distillation for FL is an emerging topic that has attracted attention due to its benefit for efficient FL systems.
 It trains model on distilled synthetic datasets, thus we refer it as federated virtual learning.
 It can help with FL synchronization and improve training efficiency by condensing every client's data into a small set.
 To the best of our knowledge, there are few published works on distillation in FL.
-Concurrently with our work, some studies~\cite{goetz2020federated, xiong2022feddm, hu2022fedsynth} distill datasets locally and share the distilled datasets with other clients/servers.
-Although privacy is protected against \textit{currently} existing attack models, we consider sharing local distilled data a dangerous move.
-Furthermore, none of the existing work has addressed the heterogeneity issue.
+Concurrently with our work, some studies~\citep{goetz2020federated, xiong2022feddm, hu2022fedsynth, huang2024overcoming} distill datasets locally and share the virtual datasets with other clients/servers.
+Although privacy is protected against \textit{currently} existing attack models, we consider directly sharing local virtual data not a reliable strategy.
+It is worth noting that some recent works propose to share locally generated surrogates, such as prototypes~\citep{tan2022fedproto}, performance-sensitive features~\citep{yang2024fedfed}, or logits~\citep{huang2024overcoming} instead of the global model parameters.
+However, this work focuses on combining dataset distillation with pre-existing shared information in the classical FL setting to alleviate the data heterogeneity problem.